I've started getting into food photography. I find this genre of photography enjoyable...I mean c'mon...you get to eat your photo subject!

 Blurring the background is especially nice with food photography.
 Try looking for string lights or something particularly interesting, like a logo, in the background.
 This gives you the opportunity for some creamy bokeh (bokeh = Japanese for blur).

 Yes, I'm a fan of repeating patterns.
 This also makes for an interesting photo that isn't as dependent upon light, but the composition takes control.
-I really have no other advice for shooting this type of photo, but this is just something you have to look out for and take the opportunity to shoot when you see it.
+Finding balance is key here, making sure lines are straight and objects are centered in the frame.

 5. Post-Processing: Keep it Natural